agentydragon/anki-utils/README.md

 # Rai's Anki utilities

+Develop and share good Anki note types, and use them easily.

+---

 This repository holds:

-*   My toolbox for managing complex Anki note types.
+*   My toolbox for managing complex Anki note types with source control.
 *   The implementation of my note types, using this toolbox.

 Its purpose is: